 Funding and Support

-The ALS offers a range of schemes to support linguistics research, including research grants, scholarships and prizes, and conference attendance support.
+The ALS offers a range of schemes to support linguistics research, including research grants, scholarships and prizes, and as well as publication support and conference attendance support.

 Note: as a Not For Profit organisation, the ALS does not pay institutional Indirect Costs relating to funding it awards.